fmay/ocr-python-1/.guides/sections.md

     print('This prints if letter is a')
 ```

-We can add as many statements we want inside the if.
+We can add as many statements we want inside the `if`.
 Each should be indented.

 ```python
 letter = 'a'